 BM performance major candidates must pass an extended performance audition and interview that is scheduled after completion of the sophomore/transfer music major qualifying jury.

-Music Therapy Major, BS

-Fulfills the academic and clinical requirements for eligibility to take the Music Therapy Board Certification Examination.
+Music Therapy Major, BS Fulfills the academic and clinical requirements for eligibility to take the Music Therapy Board Certification Examination.
 The BS in Music Therapy is a four-and-one-half-year degree program, which includes a six month full-time internship in a clinical facility approved by the American Music Therapy Association (AMTA).
 This course of study is chosen by students who wish to become professional music therapists.
 A minimum grade of 2.5 in all music therapy courses is required.

-Faculty Advisor: Roberta Kagin

-Requirements:

-^{}MUS Elective (2 credits)

-^{}Voice students are strongly encouraged to take MUS/THR 235 Skills of Music Theater and/or MUE 294 or 494 - Opera Workshop.

-Music Core, Additional Requirements and the following:

-MUS 271 - Introduction to Music Therapy

-MUS 274 - Music Therapy Practicum

-MUS 275 - Music Therapy Practicum

-MUS 340 - Music Therapy Techniques and Materials I

-MUS 345 - Music Therapy Techniques and Materials II

-MUS 363 - Expressive and Creative Arts in Healing(S)

-MUS 372 - Psychological Foundation of Music I

-MUS 373 - Psychological Foundation of Music II

-MUS 374 - Music Therapy Practicum

-MUS 375 - Music Therapy Practicum

-MUS 458 - Senior Recital

-MUS 474 - Music Therapy Practicum

-MUS 475 - Music Therapy Practicum

-MUS 480 - Music Therapy Senior Seminar

-MUS 481 - Music Therapy Clinical Internship

-BIO 103 - Human Anatomy and Physiology

-EDC 410 - The Learner with Special Needs

-PSY 105 - Principles of Psychology

-PSY 262 - Abnormal Psychology

-SOC 362 - Statistical Analysis

-or PSY 215 - Research Methods and Statistics I

-MUP 1xx - Performance Studies (four semesters of 1 credit lessons in major instrument/voice)

-MUP 3xx - Performance Studies (four semesters of 2 credit lessons in the major instrument/voice)

-Large Ensemble - eight semesters on the major instrument or voice

-Chamber Music - two semesters of chamber music/small ensemble courses on the major instrument/voice Pass guitar proficiency test

-Music Therapy Equivalency/Certification Program

-The Music Therapy equivalency program is available to students who already have a bachelor's degree and wish to meet the requirements set by the American Music Therapy Association to become professional music therapists.
+Faculty Advisor: Roberta Kagin Requirements: Music Core (except for MUS 331, 332, 333, or 334\), Additional Requirements and the following: MUS 271 - Introduction to Music Therapy MUS 340 - Music Therapy Techniques and Materials I MUS 345 - Music Therapy Techniques and Materials II MUS 363 - Expressive and Creative Arts in Healing(S) MUS 372 - Psychological Foundation of Music I MUS 373 - Psychological Foundation of Music II MUS 374 - Music Therapy Practicum MUS 375 - Music Therapy Practicum MUS 458 - Senior Recital MUS 474 - Music Therapy Practicum MUS 475 - Music Therapy Practicum MUS 480 - Music Therapy Senior Seminar MUS 481 - Music Therapy Clinical Internship BIO 103 - Human Anatomy and Physiology EDC 410 - The Learner with Special Needs PSY 105 - Principles of Psychology PSY 262 - Abnormal Psychology SOC 362 - Statistical Analysis or PSY 215 - Research Methods and Statistics I MUP 1xx - Performance Studies (four semesters of 1 credit lessons in major instrument/voice) MUP 3xx - Performance Studies (four semesters of 2 credit lessons in the major instrument/voice) Large Ensemble - eight semesters on the major instrument or voice\ Chamber Music - two semesters of chamber music/small ensemble courses on the major instrument/voice Pass guitar proficiency test \ Students majoring in Music Therapy are exempted from the Music Core requirement to complete one of MUS 331, MUS 332, MUS333, or MUS334.
+Music Therapy Equivalency/Certification Program The Music Therapy equivalency program is available to students who already have a bachelor's degree and wish to meet the requirements set by the American Music Therapy Association to become professional music therapists.
 This equivalency program prepares students for eligibility to take the Music Therapy Board Certification Examination.
 Depending upon the student's degree and skill level, individual requirements will be outlined by the director of Music Therapy.
 There is a minimum two-year residency requirement, which includes participation in a major ensemble for four terms.
-Acceptance to the degree program requires the following:

-- Pass the sophomore/transfer music major jury and Music Department degree application

-- Pass guitar proficiency
+Acceptance to the degree program requires the following: - Pass the sophomore/transfer music major jury and Music Department degree application - Pass guitar proficiency Music Minor Faculty Advisor: Merilee Klemp Requirements:

-Music Minor

-Faculty Advisor: Merilee Klemp

-Requirements:

-MUS 101 - Materials of Music I

-MUS 102 - Materials of Music II

-MUS 111 - Aural Skills I

-MUS 112 - Aural Skills II

-MUS 341 - Basic Conducting

-MUS 231 - History and Literature of Music I

-or MUS 232 - History and Literature of Music II

-One additional course (2 credits or above) in music history or conducting

-Other music courses may be approved by departmental petition

-MUP 1xx - Performance Studies (four semesters of 1 credit performance studies in the major instrument/voice)

-Large Ensemble - four semesters in a large Augsburg ensemble

-Additional requirements:
+MUS 101 - Materials of Music I MUS 102 - Materials of Music II MUS 111 - Aural Skills I MUS 112 - Aural Skills II MUS 341 - Basic Conducting MUS 231 - History and Literature of Music I or MUS 232 - History and Literature of Music II One additional course (2 credits or above) in music history or conducting Other music courses may be approved by departmental petition MUP 1xx - Performance Studies (four semesters of 1 credit performance studies in the major instrument/voice) Large Ensemble - four semesters in a large Augsburg ensemble Additional requirements: